Narrative and exquisitely carved

 North Gallery, West Section: Battle between Gods and Asuras

 The theme of the bas-relief on the western section of the north gallery is not taken from any epics, instead, it depicts a generic theme of the good fighting evil.
-The bas-relief Battle between Gods and Asuras is about the Hindu pantheon fighting the evil asuras.
+The bas-relief Battle between Gods and Asuras is about the Hindu pantheon of gods fighting the evil asuras.
 It is a battle scene with 21 Hindu gods mounted on their vehicles fighting the asuras.

 The bas-relief of Brahma, one of the Hindu Trinity, sitting in a cocoon is unusual.
 Although Brahma is the creator in Hindu mythology, he is not worshiped widely like Vishnu or Shiva.
 There are very few temples dedicated to Brahma in the world.
 The Brahma Temple in Prambanan is one of the well-known temples in Southeast Asia.
 The Brahma Temple in Pushkar is one of the few temples dedicated to Brahma In India.